 6. How you give your acceptance

-Relationship happiness is not about being with the “perfect partner” – it is about doing your best to accept yours and their vulnerabilities.
-Most importantly it’s about you continuing to practice being the best person you can be, while being true to your authenticity and integrity.
+Relationship happiness is not about being with the “perfect partner”.
+It is about doing your best to accept your own and your partner’s vulnerabilities.
+Most importantly it’s about you practicing being the best person you can be, while being true to your authenticity and integrity.
 When you accept that all people, including you, have vulnerabilities, it’s easier to accept your partner’s ones as well.
-Loving your partner becomes about creating partnership, teamwork and accepting differences.
-Accepting and learning to work with your differences is a process called differentiation.
-Without differentiation and learning about healthy boundaries, true intimacy is impossible.
+All humans are fallible.

 Good relationships are made over time, they are not ready-made to order.